felipefsch/aps/README.md

 Master thesis code.
-When importing code to Eclipse, keep in mind you should also add spark-assembly-1.6.1-hadoop2.6.0.jar to the library (should be provided inside spark 1.6.1 folder).
+When importing code to Eclipse, keep in mind you should also add ALL jar files inside spark/jars folder to eclipse library (should be provided inside spark 2.0.0 folder).

 Code works with:
-*Spark 1.6.0
+*Spark 2.0.0
-*Scala 2.10.6
+*Scala 2.11.6
 *Java 1.7.0_95

+To run it, add the following arguments Benchmark.scala

+--input input/limitcase0.5.txt --writeAll false --nExecs 1 --output output/ --benchmarkOutput benchmark/test.txt --pregroup false --k 10 --n 1000 --threshold 0.1 --count true